Lewisham London Borough Council elections: 2014–2018

-2018–2019
+The by-election was called following the resignation of Councillor Alicia Kennedy, Baroness Kennedy of Cradley.

+The by-election was called following the death of Councillor Crada Onuegbu.

+2018–2022

 The by-election was called following the resignation of Councillor Alex Feis-Bryce.

 The by-election was called following the resignation of Councillor Janet Daby.

-2021 by-elections

-Four wards held by-elections alongside the 2021 local elections.
+This by-election was called following the death of Councillor Sue Hordijenko.

+This by-election was called following the resignation of Councillor Skip Amrani.

+This by-election was held following the resignation of Councillor Joe Dromey.

+This by-election was called following the resignation of Councillor Tom Copley.

+2022–2026

+The by-election was called following the resignation of Councillor Stephen Hayes.

+The by-election was called following the resignation of Councillor Brenda Dacres, who had left the role due to being elected Mayor in a by-election.

+The by-election was called following the resignation of Councillor Juliet Campbell, who had left the role to run in the Broxtowe constituency.

+Election results since 2022

+New boundaries were used for the 2022 election - however, Labour again won every seat.

 Election results 2002–2018

 In 2002 the council was reduced to its smallest size ever: 18 wards of 3 councillors each, plus an Elected Mayor, an innovation introduced by the Government two years earlier in the Local Government Act 2000.
 Incumbent Dave Sullivan who was combining the roles of Civic Mayor and Leader of the Council, in preparation for the introduction of the new system lost an acrimonious Labour Party internal primary to Steve Bullock, who went on to win the position.
 However, local policy difficulties as well as the problems the Labour Party was experiencing nationally meant that the 2006 election turned out to be only the second time that Labour didn't win a majority of councillors.
 In 2014, with an unpopular coalition government in national office, Labour regained almost all seats on the council, with the only opposition being a single Green.
 In 2018 Labour won every seat for the first time.